 I am currently the James Webb Space Telescope social media lead and website manager.
-I also blog and podcast for NASA Blueshift, which gives a behind-the-scenes look at astrophysics at Goddard.
+I used to blog and podcast for NASA Blueshift, which gave a behind-the-scenes look at astrophysics at Goddard.
 I do a lot of writing about JWST and astrophysics, as well as coming up with creative ways to convey NASA science and tech to the public.

 Here are some of the things I've written/created.

 - A James Webb Space Telescope art exhibit, that was created after an event for artists that we hosted.
 It was my brainchild and I'm so happy and proud of everything that has come from it.
 [Original art event announcement | Tumblr about the event | online gallery of the art | announcement of exhibit | write-up on exhibit | #JWSTArt social media campaign | #JWSTArt gallery | Tumblr about 2019 exhibit]

 - A Q&A about the Big Bang and the James Webb Space Telescope with Nobel Laureate Dr. John Mather